pdmosses/msos-in-prolog/docs/index.md

 MSOS thus provides an exceptionally high degree of modularity in language descriptions, removing a shortcoming of the original SOS framework.

-The file [run.pro] illustrates how MSOS rules for the dynamic semantics of a simple imperative programming language can be written as Prolog clauses.
+This reository illustrates how MSOS rules for the dynamic semantics of a simple imperative programming language can be written as Prolog clauses.
 The language and the rules are from [a paper about MSOS] published in 2004.
 The Prolog clauses correspond closely to the MSOS rules specified in the paper.

 Running programs using the Prolog clauses tests whether the MSOS rules specify the expected behaviour.
-For example, running the [test2] program is expected to terminate with the value `32` stored in the variable bound to identifier `b`;
+For example, running the [`tests/2.txt`] program is expected to terminate with the value `32` stored in the variable bound to `b`;
-the following output from the query `parsef_run('test2.txt')` shows that this is indeed the case:
+the following output from the query `parsef_run('../tests/2.txt')` shows that this is indeed the case:
 ```
-?- parsef_run('test2.txt').
+?- parsef_run('../tests/2.txt').

 const n = 5;
 var a := 0;